Summary :

 How Do OINP Draw Work?

 The OINP is critical in helping skilled workers, international students, and other professionals obtain permanent residency in the country.
-These draws happen periodically, and candidates are invited for provincial nominations through ITAs.
+It happens periodically, and candidates are invited for provincial nominations through ITAs.
+These draws work through a selection mechanism that chooses candidates from the pool of registered applicants.

 Generally, there are specific criteria that the candidates must meet to get nominated.
 But before that, you should know the steps to start the complete application process.